lisaong/diec/day2/README.md

 ```

 To find the microbit serial port path:
-1. Disconnect the micro:bit
+1. Disconnect the Micro:bit
 2. `ls /dev/ttyA*`
-3. Connect the micro:bit over USB
+3. Connect the Micro:bit over USB
 4. `ls /dev/ttyA*`
-5. The path is whatever is new in step 4 after the micro:bit is plugged in.
+5. The path is whatever is new in step 4 after the Micro:bit is plugged in.
 If nothing new comes up, try expand the search path by doing `ls /dev/tty*` instead (note that you'll see a lot more paths here)

 Running the microservices:
 1. Generate 1 IOTA seed and address on DevNet: